-Ghani Khan, who previously worked together with our team member Alex Mohns in the Karakorum, will oversee the project in Pakistan, through the coordination of the fieldwork.
+Abdul Ghani Khan (MPhil) will oversee the project in Pakistan, through the coordination of the fieldwork.
 Importantly, he will also lead the outreach and education program developed with the local communities, including workshops and collaborative initiatives to ensure a sustained heritage protection for the threatened rock art for and by the local population of the region.

 Destruction and vandalism of ancient Buddhist rock art (2019-2020).

-As the project’s academic coordinator, Marike van Aerde will oversee the data study and (Open Access) publications of the project’s archaeological materials, the (digital) documentation and subsequent interpretations of the rock art.
-In due course, students and/or PhDs may also be able to get involved with analyses, as part of our ongoing research team Routes of Exchange, Roots of Connectivity at Leiden University.
+As the project’s academic advisor, Dr. Marike van Aerde will coordinate the data study and (Open Access) publications of the project’s rock art documentations and subsequent interpretations.
+In due course, students and/or PhDs may also be able to get involved with analyses, as part of our ongoing research team Routes of Exchange, Roots of Connectivity.

 The main current threat to the Karakorum petroglyphs is the building of the Diamer-Basha dam in the near future, which will flood several valleys that contain large numbers of as yet unrecorded/unstudied ancient rock art, and that will likewise force the relocation of many local villagers.
 In addition, vandalism and destruction of especially ancient Buddhist rock art continue to occur frequently due to lack of available education, prevailing superstitions, and/or looting and the illegal market for ancient materials.